Xperaz/CPP-Modules/cpp06/README.md

     5. Use for all up-cast but never use for confused down-cast because there are no runtime checks performed for static_cast conversions.

+    6. Intensions are more clear in C++ style cast (express your intent better and make code review easier).

+    7. Finding is easy

+    8. Error found at compile-time.